-Pursuant to the Share Exchange Agreement, Steppe Gold will acquire all of the BG Common Shares in consideration for the issuance by Steppe Gold of approximately 143,796,574 common shares in the capital of the Company, or that number of common shares that results in Boroo Singapore, directly or indirectly, holding 55.9% of the issued and outstanding common shares in the capital of the Company (calculated on a fully-diluted basis) upon completion of the Boroo Gold Transaction.
-Steppe Gold will seek approval for the issuance of Steppe Common Shares in connection with the Boroo Gold Transaction at Steppe Gold's annual general and a special meeting of shareholders (the "Meeting"), which is set to be held on June 24, 2024.
+Pursuant to the Share Exchange Agreement, the Company acquired all of the BG Common Shares in consideration for the issuance of 143,796,574 common shares of the Company at a deemed issue price of C\$0.59 per common share, that results in Boroo Singapore holding approximately 55.9% of the issued and outstanding common shares of the Company (calculated on a fully-diluted basis).
+Steppe Gold received approval for the issuance of Steppe Common Shares in connection with the Boroo Gold Transaction at Steppe Gold's annual general and a special meeting of shareholders, as well as approval from the Toronto Stock Exchange.